Where We Eat

 Host

-Since it opened in 2017, Host in the trendy vilage of Ranelagh has been a hit locals and regulars, so much so that it very difficult to get a reservation.
-But., it's woth the effort if you manage to secure one.
+Since it opened in 2017, Host in the trendy village of Ranelagh has been a hit with locals and regulars, so much so that it is very difficult to get a reservation.
+But it's worth the effort if you manage to secure one.
 Host's menu centres around sharing plates, with their homemade pasta dishes often being the highlight.
-The resaurants is convivial and buzzy and the wine list is appealing.
+The restaurant is convivial and buzzy and the wine list is appealing.
 Host is a fantastic neighbourhood restaurant.

 Locks